The 8 Most Spectacular Castle Wedding Venues Near Edinburgh

 · Venues

 Edinburgh and its surroundings are home to some of the most breathtaking castle wedding venues in the world.
-Whether you dream of ruined battlements draped in ivy or a fully restored fairytale fortress, this corner of Scotland delivers.
+Whether you dream of ruined battlements draped in ivy, a fully restored fairytale fortress or a candlelit Renaissance hall, this corner of Scotland delivers in a way few other places can.
+The combination of dense history, dramatic landscape and a thriving local wedding industry means you have an extraordinary range of options within an hour of the city centre.

 1. Carlowrie Castle, Kirkliston

-Just fifteen minutes from Edinburgh airport, Carlowrie is a beautifully restored Victorian castle set within 30 acres of private woodland and gardens.
-The castle accommodates up to 150 guests for a seated dinner and offers exclusive hire, meaning the entire estate is yours for the day.
+Just fifteen minutes from Edinburgh airport, Carlowrie Castle is a beautifully restored Victorian castle set within 30 acres of private woodland and gardens.
+The castle accommodates up to 150 guests for a seated dinner and offers exclusive hire, meaning the entire estate is yours for the day and night.
 The combination of grand interiors and sweeping grounds makes it one of the most versatile castle venues near the city.

 2. Winton Castle, East Lothian

-A rare Scottish Renaissance castle dating to the early seventeenth century, Winton has been in the same family for centuries and exudes genuine historic character.
-The walled garden is a favourite for outdoor ceremonies, while the castle's ornate plasterwork ceilings provide a spectacular backdrop for receptions.
+A rare Scottish Renaissance castle dating to the early seventeenth century, Winton Castle has been in the same family for centuries and exudes genuine historic character.
+The walled garden is a favourite for outdoor ceremonies, while the castle's ornate plasterwork ceilings — among the finest in Scotland — provide a spectacular backdrop for receptions.
 Capacity runs to around 150 for a seated dinner.

 3. Dunglass Estate, Cockburnspath